gotkk/kmitl-wifi-analytics-backend/README.md

 * host is the host location of MariaDB database.
 * user is the username of MariaDB Database.
 * password is the password of MariaDB Database.
-* database is the database name of MS SQL Server Database.
+* database is the database name of MariaDB Database.
 * db_limit is the number of limit to connect database default set db_limit is 5.

 ### Installing